stellarmagnet/openenterprise/README.md

 * Resource Management & Pooling
 * Finance & Collective Budgeting

-amongst many other planning/finance/collaboration features to maximize operational efficiency
+... amongst many other planning/finance/collaboration features to maximize operational efficiency

+The Open Enterprise app should allow for the logo, colors, fonts to be customized so each organization can feel like the platform is theirs.

 # Next Steps

 We should look at the previous research in features done by the [Collaborative Technology Alliance](https://wiki.p2pfoundation.net/Collaborative_Technology_Alliance) and create an actionable and prioritized roadmap.

-Choosing [aragonOS](https://github.com/aragon/aragonOS) as the base layer for this system would probably be the best approach.
-With [Giveth ](https://giveth.io/) modules and the [Harbour](https://github.com/HarbourProject/protocol) voting protocol eventually being integrated into Aragon, in addition to the proposed [Aragon Planning app](https://github.com/aragon/nest/pull/24), and social networking/forum design patterns developed by [Space Decentral](https://spacedecentral.net), a lot of needs will have already been met.
+Choosing [aragonOS](https://github.com/aragon/aragonOS) as the base layer for this application would be the best approach.
+With planned integrations such as [Giveth](https://giveth.io/) modules, the [Harbour](https://github.com/HarbourProject/protocol) voting app, the proposed [Aragon Planning app](https://github.com/aragon/nest/pull/24), a lot of needs will have already been met.

+The social networking/forum design patterns developed by [Space Decentral](https://spacedecentral.net) can be enhanced and migrated toward this ecosystem and help "glue" together the apps.

+The next steps are to:
-What we need to do is come up with the a unified design pattern and begin to prioritize features and ensuring that the current development work proposed above is interoperable, and refactor code as needed and migrate to a unified codebase.
+* come up with a unified design pattern
+* prioritize features and ensure that the current development work proposed above is interoperable

-The Open Enterprise app should allow for the logo, colors, fonts to be customized so each organization can feel like the platform is theirs.
+* refactor code as needed and migrate to a unified codebase